Want Donald Trump to say nice things about you? Say nice things about him

 Why would Trump be so congratulatory of Erdogan given the reservations from his own diplomatic corps and the broader democratic world?

 Simple.
-Erdogan was nice to Trump after his November victory, and supportive of his attack against the Syrian airbase with a chemical attack against civilians was staged.
+Erdogan was nice to Trump after his November victory, and supportive of his attack against the Syrian airbase where a chemical attack against civilians was staged.

 On November 9, 2016 Erdogan tweeted a congratulations to Trump.